 I have had many roles in my life at this stage of my journey, some of which have labels (like wife/partner, friend, sister, daughter, project administrator, dancer, counsellor, family therapist, mediator, Reiki giver) and some that don't.
-I hope there are many others that are positive and help those I come into contact with.
+I hope there are many others that are positive, and also make an impact on those I come into contact with.

 Being born a twin in 1971 created some real growth opportunities - some to do with independence, some to do with an unconscious yearning for connection.
 Suffice to say, Shaz and I were pretty inseparable until our teens, when we explored our individuality for a few years.
-The photo to the right is Shaz and I at 18 months old.
+The photo of us in nappies is Shaz and I at around 18 months old.

-During this time, I had changed to a career as a software trainer and was struggling through my first marriage.
+During this time, I had changed to a career as a software trainer and was struggling through the challenges of my first marriage.
 What an amazing learning experience that was.
 Because I was working fulltime, I trained part time - relaxing weekends were not an option for seven years.
-Training at that (slower) speed had some advantages - I got to grow up a lot, assimilate the knowledge and learn about myself.
-In 2000, I managed to escape from my abusive marriage and start to rebuild my life.
-My co-trainees at HD&T were an incredible support during my grief process.
+Training at that (slower) speed had some advantages - I got to grow up, assimilate as much of the knowledge as I could, and learn a lot more about myself.
+In 2000, I escaped from my abusive marriage and start to rebuild my life.
+My co-trainees at HD&T were an incredible support during my grief and healing process.

-Lunch plans were made with Mark, a former business contact, purely to fill up my address book (as you do when you're newly single).
-It turned out that Mark was also newly single and the fireworks were too powerful to ignore.
+Lunch plans were made with Mark, a current business contact, purely to fill up my address book (as you do when you're newly single, and way before social media took off).
+It turned out that Mark was also newly single and the connection was too powerful to ignore.
 Mark came with a daughter, Chelsea, (aged 9 when we met), who has taught me a lot about acceptance, love and patience amongst other things.
+She has grown into an exceptional adult, and I love her immensely.
 Mark and I married in 2004.

 In 2000, Shaz introduced me to Ceroc dancing (www.ceroc.co.nz), which she had discovered in London on her big OE.
-I have been dancing for a large proportion of the years since (no need to take a partner - there are plenty there) and love it.
+I danced there until early 2019 (no need to take a partner - there are plenty there) and love it.
 Who knew exercise could be fun?
 In September 2010, I completed in my first ever competition (East and South Champs) and my team came 2nd (only to our teachers' other team, so we consider we were 1st).
 It was an awesome experience and has created some lasting friendships.

-In 2007, Shaz sent me a little book that introduced me to the Law of Attraction concepts.
-These resonated with me, and helped me feel more empowered in my own life.
-I also read/researched Michael Losier, Abraham Hicks, Mike Dooley (www.tut.com) and others as they came into my awareness.
-A Course in Miracles is also a reference book - challenging me with some of the words that I have had negative associations with (like "God") - and still being a fantastic opportunity for growth and learning.
+In 2007, I began to explore the Law of Attraction concepts.
+These resonated with me in a few ways (although aspects of it are too passive), and helped me feel more empowered in my own life.
 The Universe is constantly sending me people who are helping me on my journey towards a more conscious, authentic way of being.
 Although some aspects of LoA have been shown to be confusing and misleading, there are still empowering aspects to co-creating my life, rather than letting it happen to me.

 I am very passionate about ageing well and took up yoga in December 2000 for about 15 years.
 My beloved teacher no longer teaches on a day I can attend, so I now exercise at home - a combination of resistance training (muscle growth is very important to have strong bones as we age), and stretching/relaxation.
 I also practised the khatu pranam exercises several morning a week for years and the Tibetan Rites, which are an ancient anti-ageing exercise routine.
 I encourage everyone to find the right movement for them - our bodies atrophy if we don't keep them moving, and movement is essential to brain health as well.

 I began adult ballet in June 2019, which is something that I last danced at age 14.
 My body and mind have slightly different ideas about what's possible, and there are some aches and pains, but the comradery is wonderful.
-All ages, shapes and sizes are welcome; who knew that ballet (traditionally supporting slim builds) would be so affirming in Auckland in 2019/2020?
+All ages, shapes and sizes are welcome; who knew that ballet (traditionally supporting slim builds) would be so affirming in Auckland in the 21st century?

-Middle age has arrived, and has brought some specific challenges with it - both mental and physical.
+Middle age has well and truly arrived, and has brought some unique challenges with it - both mental and physical.
 I realise that I was quite naive about what this phase of life would be like, and it's both humbling and surprising to find that some patterns seem heavily ingrained in my body, and others can be helped to change.
 Although I still feel about 25 on the inside, my body is not, and I need to respect its limits.